xPinkyDash/shiki-paper/Shiki - A Detailed Analysis of the Risen.md

 <!--THIS MIGHT BE FALSE PLEASE CHECK THIS-->
 Shikis are however not affected by exclusively folkloric symbols such as garlic necklaces and silver bullets.

+## Hierarchal power structure

+The undead's organizational power structure is characterized by a top-down hierarchy, where any level of authority can exert control over its direct subordinate and subsequent subordinates, irrespective of their specific operational branch within the organization.

+The absolute ruling authority over all of the known, currently existing shikis, jinrou, and allied humans, is Sunako Kirishiki herself.
+Membership in the Kirishiki family is otherwise the primary determinant of status, regardless of whether an individual is human, shiki, or jinrou.
+Following the Kirishiki family, influence is ordered by the presence of existing jinrou, regular shikis with noteworthy status, attributed to commendable actions, leverage, etc. Regular shikis lacking notable characteristics occupy the lowest tier.

 ## Ethics of existence